 If these natural oils get stuck to the scalp area and have trouble moving their way down your strands, you might also deal with dry, brittle ends.
 This can happen most with certain hair types, particularly curly or thick hair.
 It’s also important to remember that your ends are the oldest part of your hair; therefore, they’ve likely accrued more styling and heat damage over time than the rest of the hair shaft.
 In some cases, the ends of the hair are already susceptible to dryness by default.

-Not sure where to start?
+Still trying to figure out where to start?
 Read through our best oily scalp dry ends care tips below.

 Brush your hair often.

-There’s an old wives tale that brushing your hair makes it more oily, but that’s a misconception.
+There’s an old wives' tale that brushing your hair makes it more oily, but that’s a misconception.
 Regularly brushing your hair actually helps to distribute the oils on your scalp throughout the rest of your mane (which is key to achieving soft, supple ends).
 We recommend brushing your hair once a day.

 Try a purifying cleansing clay.

-“Ceramide is going to help improve the hair fiber’s ability to resist breakage and lock in moisture,” O’Connell explains.
+“Ceramide is going to help improve the hair fiber’s ability to resist breakage and lock in moisture,” Andrews explains.
 “Amino acids help gently cleanse and balance the hair fiber, while [the] clay is going to act like a sponge for excess sebum.”

 Choose the right shampoo.

-While cleansing clay is a gamechanger for managing your hair concerns, you’ll still need a salon-quality shampoo to use throughout the rest of the week.
+While cleansing clay is a game-changer for managing your hair concerns, you’ll still need a salon-quality shampoo to use throughout the rest of the week.
 If you’re searching for the best shampoo for oily scalp and dry ends, we recommend Kérastase Specifique Bain Divalent Shampoo.
-This shampoo targets both oily scalp and dry ends with aformula that deeply cleanses and purifies the scalp by removing excess oil, while ingredients like vitamin b6 and amino acids nourish the hair leaving you with softer, shinier strands.
+This shampoo targets both oily scalp and dry ends with a formula that deeply cleanses and purifies the scalp by removing excess oil, while ingredients like vitamin B6 and amino acids nourish the hair leaving you with softer, shinier strands.

 Wash your hair less often.